 Japanese time

-From the first appearance of the clock inJapanwhen the Spanish Jesuit priest, St Francis Xavier, arrived with gifts for the Emperor including at least on clock in 1551 the story of mechanical timekeeping in that country has been an intriguing one and one which lasted until the end of theEdodynasty in 1873.
-From 1612 when the Europeans were expelled fromJapanand the country was closed to outside influences, the Japanese clockmakers were on their own for over 250 years.
-What they produced in terms of clocks was indeed ingenious.
+From the first appearance of the clock in Japan, when the Spanish Jesuit priest, St Francis Xavier, arrived with gifts for the Emperor, including at least one clock, in 1551, the story of mechanical timekeeping in that country has been an intriguing one, and one which lasted until the end of the Edo dynasty in 1873.

-First of all, how was time measured inJapanin that period?
+First of all, how was time measured in Japan in that period?
 Take the hours of darkness and divide those up into six equal parts.
 Then take the hours of daylight and also divide those up into six equal parts and there you have it.
 Clearly if the day is divided in this way, the length of the daylight periods and those of darkness will vary throughout the year except at the equinoxes when all the hours will be equal and equivalent to two hours of European time.

 Unfortunately, mechanical clocks like to keep equal unchanging hours as best they can.
 So, what did the Japanese clockmakers do in circumstances where they had no access to what was going on in far distant Europe at the time?

-Three quite effective methods were devised to get round the problem:-
+Three quite effective methods were devised to get round the problem:

 In all three types the time indication would have to be adjusted twice per month.

-When it came to style, there were basically three types of clock in Japan:-
+When it came to style, there were basically three types of clock in Japan:

 In the early period, the oscillating foliot was used as the timekeeping element, a single one in the earliest clocks and a double in the later, more sophisticated examples.
 As the technology progressed, pendulums or oscillating spring balance wheels were used – a larger form of the device found in mechanical watches.